dehesselle/jhb/README.md

     usr/bin/bootstrap
     ```

-   which is my version of [`jhbuild bootstrap-gtk-osx`](https://gitlab.gnome.org/GNOME/gtk-osx/-/tree/master/#bootstrapping), i.e. build and install all the modules from [`boostrap.modules`](etc/modulesets/jhb/bootstrap.modules) (that's the same module set as in gtk-osx's [`modulesets-stable`](https://gitlab.gnome.org/GNOME/gtk-osx/-/tree/master/modulesets-stable)).
+   This is the equivalent to gtk-osx's [`jhbuild bootstrap-gtk-osx`](https://gitlab.gnome.org/GNOME/gtk-osx/-/tree/master/#bootstrapping), i.e. build and install all the modules from [`boostrap.modules`](etc/modulesets/jhb/bootstrap.modules) .
    A few additional modules will be built as well (see [`jhb.modules`](etc/modulesets/jhb/jhb.modules)) to make life easier on macOS and to cope with some specialties when working with union-mounted filesystems.

-   Depending on if you've adjusted `WRK_DIR` or not, the bootstrapping process will either build everything from source or download and extract a pre-built version.
+   Depending on wether you've skipped step 2 or not, the bootstrapping process will either download and extract an archive containing everything pre-built (and you're done in a minute) or start to build everything from source (this will take a while).

 1. Install your module sets.
 It is important that you keep them (`*.modules`) in a dedicated directory (including a `patches` subdirectory if any local patches are being used), as that directory is going to be copied to your bootstrapped jhb.